What We've Always Done

 ARCSP aims to develop one of the best suicide prevention set of resources in the state.
 We already have the largest collection of books on the topic.
 We wish to expand this to include a wide array of videos, articles and other training materials.
 Starting in 2020, a quarterly newsletter will be published highlighting one of our more recent additions.

 The Last Thursday Support Group

-The last Wednesday of each month, survivors of a suicide loss gather at ARCSP to encourage healing & offer supportive help.
-We meet from 6:00 - 8:00 pm at 816 28th Avenue, Fairbanks.
+The last Thursday of each month, survivors of a suicide loss gather at ARCSP to encourage healing & offer supportive help.
+We meet from 5:30 - 7:00 pm at 547 7th Avenue, Fairbanks.
 New members are always welcome.
-A normal meeting will include about a dozen folks telling their stories followed by a few minutes of training on one perspective of suicide loss.
+A normal meeting will include about 5 to 10 folks telling their stories followed by a few minutes of training on one perspective of suicide loss.
 Because of the holidays, the November and December meeting will be held on the second Thursday of December.

 QPR and Is Path Warm?
 Training